 - ODo not add any chemical additive to the oil.
 Oils fulfilling the above requirements are fully formulated and provide adequate lubrication for both the engine and the clutch. - OAlthough 10W-40 engine oil is the recommended oil for most conditions, the oil viscosity may need to be changed to accommodate atmospheric conditions in your riding area. - Check the oil level (see Oil Level Inspection in the Engine Lubrication System chapter).

 Oil Filter Replacement

-- Drain the engine oil (see Engine Oil Change). - Remove the lower fairing (see Lower Fairing Removal in the Frame chapter). - Remove the oil filter [A] with the oil filter wrench [B].
+- Drain the engine oil (see Engine Oil Change). - Remove the oil filter [A] with the oil filter wrench [B].

 Special Tool - Oil Filter Wrench: 57001-1249